 - Expressive Art and Design

 The teaching team in EYFS make daily observations of children’s interests, significant steps in their development and acquisition of skills.
 Each child has their own learning journey, which documents their progression through Nursery and Reception.
-At the end of the Reception, children are assessed against the Early Learning Goals (ELGs).
-Below is an attachment with a summary of the ELGs and what each child is expected to be able to do in order to achieve them.
+Children in Reception complete the Reception Baseline Assessment (RBA) which is a short assessment, taken in the first six weeks of when they start at Bentham.
+At the end of the Reception, teachers make a holistic, best-fit judgment about a child's development, which is supported by the Early Learning Goals (ELGs).
+Please find attachments below of the EYFS Statutory Framework and Birth to 5 Matters document.

 Parents as Partners

 At Bentham we recognise that parents are their children’s first and most enduring educators.
 Developing a strong partnership with our families is so important in ensuring happy, confident children that can achieve their potential.
-Parents are encouraged to be actively involved in their children’s learning at Bentham school and are always welcome in the classroom to settle their child in the morning.
+Parents are encouraged to be actively involved in their children’s learning at Bentham school and are always welcome.
 From ‘Stay and learn’ sessions, parent workshops and coffee mornings to library visits and talk homework, parents play such a huge role in creating our learning family.
-‘Wow Moment’ slips are a fantastic way for parents to record and share any new achievements their child makes at home.
+Parent conversations and the use of the class email are a fantastic way for parents to share any new achievements their child makes at home.
 We use this information to support our assessments and next steps.

 A Day in Nursery